 While under California law drivers have a duty to exchange contact and insurance information after a car accident, the fact is that some drivers flee the scene of an accident either out of fear or because they are uninsured.
 This can make the situation more complex for the victim(s) by making it more difficult for them to file a personal injury claim and receive compensation for their injuries.

-If you or a loved one has been injured in a crash involving a hit-and-run driver in California, the auto accident attorneys at The JLF Firm can advise you accordingly on how to protect your rights to compensation.
+If you or a loved one has been injured in a crash involving a hit-and-run driver in Downey, the auto accident attorney at The JLF Firm can advise you accordingly on how to protect your rights to compensation.

 What is a Hit-and-Run Accident in California?